albtree/cricreadR/README.md

 ***August 15th 2025 Update: After a 10 month hiatus due to an ESPNCricInfo API permission change, cricreadR has re-commenced ingesting matches.
 Data should now be updating daily.
 Due to new costs involved, only select competitions will be accessible:
 - Men's & Women's Big Bash League
-- Men's & Womne's Indian Premier League
+- Men's & Women's Indian Premier League
 - Major League Cricket
 - Men's & Women's Vitality Blast (Maybe :))
 - Men's & Women's The Hundred